oraclesean/DataGuard-docker/README.md

 Currently working for version 19.3.

+# Disclaimer

+This is intended as an educational tool for learning and experimenting with Data Guard.

+Want to understand how switchover works?
+Nice!
+Interested in learning more about Data Guard?
+Welcome!
+Need identical labs for students in a class or workshop?
+Awesome!
+Hacking out a preliminary demo solution or proof of concept?
+Cool!
+Want a portable, lightweight, fully functional Data Guard that runs on a laptop in Economy class?
+Enjoy!
+**Use this to protect a production environment?
+Bad idea.**

 # What does it do?
 This creates two containers each hosting Oracle databases and configures them as a Data Guard primary/secondary.